 (c) Prevent ponding; and

-(d) Direct all collected leachate and stormwater to collection devices.
+(d) Direct all collected leachate, liquid digestate and stormwater to collection devices.

-(9) Leachate storage design must assure collection of any leachate generated from areas of feedstock collection and preparation and active composting areas and convey the leachate to a storage basin, tank or other containment structure that has:
+(9) Leachate and liquid digestate storage design must assure collection of any leachate and liquid digestate generated from areas of feedstock collection and preparation and active composting areas and convey the leachate and liquid digestate to a storage basin, tank or other containment structure that has:

-(a) Adequate capacity to collect and convey the amount of leachate generated.
+(a) Adequate capacity to collect and contain the amount of leachate and liquid digestate generated.
 Volume calculations must be based on facility design, monthly water balance and precipitation data;

 (b) A geomembrane liner or alternative design approved by the department that is equivalent to at least two (2) feet of compacted soil with a hydraulic conductivity of no more than 1x10-6 cm/sec;

-(c) Secondary containment for tanks used to store leachate; and
+(c) Secondary containment for tanks used to store leachate and liquid digestate;

-(d) Underground tanks must have a monitoring system to identify releases.
+(d) A monitoring system to identify releases for underground tanks; and

 (e) If part of the site design, dikes or slopes designed to maintain their structural integrity under conditions of a leaking liner and capable of withstanding erosion from wave action, overfilling or precipitation.

-(10) Any leachate collection system subject to this rule must describe the methods the facility will use to beneficially reuse or properly dispose of all collected leachate.
+(10) Any leachate or liquid digestate collection system subject to this rule must describe the methods the facility will use to beneficially reuse or properly dispose of all collected liquids.

 (11) The department may approve alternative methods of compliance with this rule if the department determines that the proposed alternative methods will achieve the same level of protection.
 Proposed design alternatives to subsections (2) and (3) of this rule must be accompanied by engineered specifications for department review and approval.